5jt/dyalog-cookbook/manuscript/09_testing.md

 ...
 ~~~

 Before the `Tester` framework executes any test cases it first checks whether there is a function `Initial`.
 If that's the case it executes `Initial`.
-Therefore `Initial` is the ideal place to get things done that all the test cases rely on. `Initial` does not have to return a result but if it does it must be shy.
-The function may or may not accept a right argument.
+Therefore `Initial` is the ideal place to get things done that all test cases rely on.

+`Initial` does not have to return a result but if it does it must be a Boolean.
+For "success" it should return a `1` and otherwise a `0`.
+If it does return `0` then no test cases are executed but if there is a function `Cleanup` it will be executed.
+Therefore `Cleanup` should be ready to clean up in case `Initial` was partly successful.

+`Initial` may or may not accept a right argument.
 If it does it will be fed with a namespace that holds all the parameters.

 What we do in `Initial`: